 How to make the recipe

-Pour into the pie dish after it has been greased.
+2. Pour into the pie dish after it has been greased (C).

-The center should be firm and the top golden brown after around an hour.
-The center will have a small wobble once it has finished cooking, which will solidify as it cools.
+3. Bake The center should be firm and the top golden brown after around an hour.
+The center will have a small wobble once it has finished cooking, which will solidify as it cools (D).

 Storing the recipe

-Store the pie in the refrigerator for up to 5 days once it is cooled due to the milk in it.
+Store the pie in the refrigerator, covered, for up to 5 days once it is cooled.
 You can also freeze the pie, it is best to keep it on a pie dish or similar tray then cover with kitchen wrap and freeze.
 Use within three months, allowing it to defrost thoroughly before eating.

 Recipe tips

-To make the pie without a blender, follow the instructions and beat the mixture vigorously by hand.
+- To make the pie without a blender, follow the instructions and beat the mixture vigorously with a mixer.

-You can use this recipe to make an identical version with limes in place of lemons.
-Just use the fresh lime juice and zest with some lime extract and follow the rest of the process.
+- You can use this recipe to make an identical version with other citrus, such as oranges or limes in place of lemons.
+Just replace the zest and juice and proceed as directed.

 Ingredients